-- 33. Beyond its geographical aspect, Article 3(1)(b) makes electoral success, in the form of legislative representation or of an electoral threshold, a pre-requisite for registration as a European political party. - 34.
+- 63. Beyond its geographical aspect, Article 3(1)(b) makes electoral success, in the form of legislative representation or of an electoral threshold, a pre-requisite for registration as a European political party. - 64.
 Article 3(1)(b) could be revised to require applicants, in a certain number of Member States (in line with Recommendation 2), to attest to a number of members, which could, for instance, be established between 0.01 percent of the voting population of a Member State (as applied in most EU Member States) and 0.03 percent of the voting population (the EU-27 average requirement for national political parties).
-Furthermore, floor and ceiling values may be considered to balance the demographic disparities between Member States. - 35.
+Furthermore, floor and ceiling values may be considered to balance the demographic disparities between Member States. - 65.
 The risk of abuse (e.g. in cases where the registration as European political party is sought by groups primarily interested in benefiting from public funding) is often presented as an argument for the current stringent registration criteria.
 In response to these concerns, it should be noted, firstly, the proposed registration criteria are based on national practices, and such behaviour has not been observed at the national level.
 Secondly, not only is the proposed level of required citizen support quite high, but members, in order to be counted, may need to have already paid their membership fee in full and to have been members for a given duration (such as three to six months).
-Finally, acceptable requirements on the internal organisation and processes of European political parties may successfully contribute to discouraging fake applicants.
+Finally, acceptable requirements on the internal organisation and processes of requirements of Article 10.4 TEU, and neither intends, nor should be understood as, an opinion regarding the nature of the political system of the European Union.